 Over time the school’s success prompted changes in facilities—from Mrs. Kimball’s sitting room to the attic of Old Cleveland City Hall, and then to the late Horace Kelley’s mansion on present-day E. 55th.
 In 1905 CIA built a brick Italianate building in University Circle (razed as part of a 1960s site redevelopment), which boasted a grand exhibition gallery predating the Cleveland Museum of Art by a decade.

 In 1949 the school became officially known as the Cleveland Institute of Art, and in 1956, classes moved into their new building at 11141 East Boulevard, named for George Gund, who served as CIA Board President for 24 years.

-In 1981 the Institute purchased a former Ford automobile assembly factory, now listed on the National Register of Historical Places in Ohio.
-In 2010 the building was renovated for classroom and studio use, and named the Joseph McCullough Center for the Visual Arts (JMC) after an artist and CIA alumnus who also served as CIA president for 33 years.
-As part of the college’s Campus Unification Project, CIA has completed a new renovation of the JMC and will soon break ground on a new building that will be interconnected with the JMC and house classroom and studio space along with a new Cinematheque theater.
+In 1981 the Institute purchased a former Ford assembly plant, now listed on the National Register of Historical Places.
+Named the Joseph McCullough Center for the Visual Arts (JMC) after the late artist and CIA alumnus who served as CIA president for 33 years, the building was extensively renovated in 2010 for classroom and studio use.
+As part of the college’s Campus Unification Project, CIA is in the process of constructing a new academic and administrative building that will be named for George Gund II and adjoined to the JMC.
+Construction is expected to be complete in late 2015.

 To nurture the intellectual, artistic, and professional development of students and community members through rigorous visual arts and design education.